defold/doc/docs/en/manuals/gui-template.md

 GUI template nodes provide a powerful mechanism to create reusable GUI components based on shared templates or "prefabs".
 This manual explains the feature and how to use it.

-A GUI template is a GUI scene that is instanciated, node for node, in another GUI scene.
+A GUI template is a GUI scene that is instantiated, node for node, in another GUI scene.
 Any property values in the original template nodes can then be overridden.

 ## Creating a template